-Violation of the following policies and procedures will be considered academic dishonesty and will lead to consequences outlined in the Academic Dishonesty Policy.
+Violation of the following policies and procedures will be considered academic dishonesty and will lead to consequences.

-Exam Policies
+General Policies

-- Students must not communicate before, during, or after an exam with any other person about the content of the exam. - Exam questions and/or content of any exam questions are not to leave the exam room in any form: orally, electronically or in writing.
-A violation would result in a penalty at the discretion of the faculty.
-A meeting may be required with the BSN Program Coordinator and Director of the School of Nursing. - Students cannot use any electronic device or resource except for required testing software and designated electronic device. - Students must not attempt to disable or tamper with exam software security features. - Students must show their nursing student ID badge to enter the testing site. - The following items are not permitted at the student seat during testing: - Books, notes in any form, or paper (other than scratch paper that is provided by the proctor) - o Bags or purses - Extraneous clothing (including hats, sunglasses, large coats) - Cell phones (should be powered off and placed with belongings) - Any other type of technical or electronic device (such as a Fitbit, Apple Watch) - Headphones or earbuds (unless required for the exam)
+- 1. Students must not communicate before, during, or after an exam with any other person about the content of the exam. - 2.
+Exam questions and/or content of any exam questions are not to be copied or shared or leave the exam environment in any form: verbally, electronically, or in writing. - 3.
+Students cannot use any electronic device or resource except for required testing software and designated electronic devices. - 4.
+Students must not attempt to disable or tamper with exam software security features.